supertokens/blog/content/how-to-use-supertokens-custom-ui-with-vuejs/index.md

 }
 ```

-If the `status` field in the response body is `"FIELD_ERROR"`, and the `id` of `"email"`, it implies that the user entered a string that does not match an email's format.
+If the `status` field in the response body is `"FIELD_ERROR"`, and the `id` is `"email"`, it implies that the user entered a string that failed the email validation on the backend (most likely because it is not a valid email).
 So we store the error state and display the error message on the UI to the user.
-Here’s how the error message appears underneath the email field:
+Here's an example of how you can make the error message appear underneath the email field:

 ![invalid-email-error](./invalid-email-error.png)

-Similarly, [we have the `signUp` method](https://github.com/supertokens/supertokens-web-js/blob/master/examples/vuejs/with-thirdpartyemailpassword/src/views/AuthView.vue#L99) where we invoke the `emailPasswordSignUp` function from `supertokens-web-js` to handle the signup flow.
+Similarly, [we can implement the `signUp` method](https://github.com/supertokens/supertokens-web-js/blob/master/examples/vuejs/with-thirdpartyemailpassword/src/views/AuthView.vue#L99) where we invoke the `emailPasswordSignUp` function from `supertokens-web-js` to handle the sign up flow.

-For social login, we're using Google and Github Authentication providers.
+For social login, we're using Google and Github authentication providers.
 When the `onGithubPressed` or `onGooglePressed` functions are called, we call the `getAuthorisationURLWithQueryParamsAndSetState` method and pass the provider name in the parameters.
-We also provide a callback URL as `authorisationURL` parameter that each provider will redirect to after the authentication process is completed.
+We also provide a callback URL as `authorisationURL` parameter that the providers will redirect back to after the authentication process is completed.
 In our example, we use `http://localhost:3000/auth/callback/google` for Google and `http://localhost:3000/auth/callback/github` for GitHub.

-> These URLs needs to be configured on the provider’s dashbaord.
+> These URLs needs to be configured on the provider’s dashbaord as well.

 Here are the functions for Github and Google respectively: